solo-io/workshops/gloo-mesh/README.md

 type: certificates.mesh.gloo.solo.io/issued_certificate
 ```

-As you can see, the secrets contain the same Root cert (base64 encoded), but different intermediate (ca-cert) certs.
+As you can see, the secrets contain the same Root CA (base64 encoded), but different intermediate certs.

 <!--bash
 until kubectl --context cluster1 get secret -n istio-system cacerts